The most beautiful native conifers in Switzerland - NIKIN

 Person in the forest

-Which native conifers are real "Swiss"?
+Which native conifers are truly "Swiss"?

 Fir (Abies)